AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 BUBBLE_MAX_R number

-Configuration constant for the maximum bubble radius in pixels
+Constant for the largest possible bubble radius in pixels

 const BUBBLE_MAX_R = 60;